Singapore amends laws on business trusts for better governance, transparency

-These are some of the changes following an amendment bill passed in Parliament on Monday (Oct 3).
+These are some of the changes following an amendment Bill passed in Parliament on Monday.

+"The amendments will enhance the transparency and governance of registered business trusts in Singapore," said Minister of State for Trade and Industry Alvin Tan.

 Business trusts combine the characteristics of a company and a trust.
 Their regulatory regime was developed in 2004 by adapting the requirements of the Companies Act.
 As there have been changes to the Companies Act since then, Monday's amendments seek to align these rules.